IABTechLab/uid2docs/docs/guides/integration-javascript.md

 ## Add UID2 SDK For JavaScript to Your Site

-The following code illustrates the different SDK events that we will respond to.
+The following code illustrates the different events that the SDK can trigger.

 ```js
 <script defer src="{{ UID2_JS_SDK_URL }}"></script>